 What Doesn’t Matter

-Simply put, I love simplicity because it reduces stress in my life, and provides me with more time and space I need to heal and live intentionally.
+Simply put, I love simplicity because it reduces stress and anxiety in my life.
+It provides me with more time and space I need to heal, practice self-care, and live intentionally.
 My mental, emotional, physical, spiritual, and financial well-being are better because of it.

 Thanks for taking the time to read my blog!